Philip Barantini: 2020–present: Boiling Point and other activities

-Following the success of the 2019 kitchen drama, Barantini co-wrote a feature film, also titled Boiling Point (2021), with his regular writing partner James Cummings.
+Following the success of the 2019 kitchen drama, Barantini co-wrote a feature film, also titled Boiling Point (2021), with his one-time writing partner James Cummings.
 Barantini drew inspiration for many of the story arcs from his own experiences as a head chef as well as experiences of those who he knew who worked in the industry.
 The feature saw Stephen Graham reprise the lead role of chef Andy Jones and was filmed in one true take.

 Graham described working on the single-shot feature as "the most exhilarating array of emotions I've ever felt on a film set in my life".
 The film was nominated for 11 BIFA awards in 2021, including Best Director and Best British Independent Film and won Best Cinematography for Director of Photography Matt Lewis and Best Casting for Carolyn McLeod.
 The film went on to be nominated for four BAFTAs at the 2022 ceremony, including a nomination for Outstanding British Film of the Year and Best Leading Actor for Stephen Graham.

 In September 2021, Barantini directed the music video for Sam Fender's "Spit of You", which chronicled Fender's relationship with his father, portrayed in the video by Stephen Graham.
 The video won the UKMVA award for Best Rock Video in 2022, beating the likes of Muse and Florence + The Machine.

+In February 2022, Barantini directed British thriller Accused written by James Cummings and Barnaby Boulton.
+The film starred Chaneil Kular and was released on 22 September 2023 in select territories on Netflix and on Tubi in the United States.

 Barantini will direct the third film in Netflix's Enola Holmes film series.
 He will succeed Harry Bradbeer, who directed the first two films.